MiguelCastillo/amd-resolve/README.md

 - @property {object} `shim` - maps code in the global object to modules.
 This is primarily used when code is loaded does that not support an AMD system so the code is in the global space.
 An example of this is Backbone.
 So, in order to consume Backbone as a module dependency, we need to know how to find it in the global object and possibly dependencies.

   Shims provides two options
   - @property {string} `exports | name` - The name of the code in the global object.
+Preferred name is `exports`.
-  - @property {array} `deps` - List of dependencies.
+  - @property {array} `imports | deps` - List of dependencies.
 This is important when the shim needs certain code to be loaded before the shim itself.
+Preferred name is `imports`.

 ##### example